GraceHopper-Pastry/Capstone-Project/README.md

 ### Match with a Mentor

-[images of mentor choices adn profile page with mentor added]
+[images of mentor choices and profile page with mentor added]

 ### Chat